We cannot solve our problems with the same thinking we used when we created them.

 This essay was a little bit before its time and in the last 8 years, the number of Australian technology billionaires is now 10.
 Concentrated in 3 companies – Atlassian Canva and Afterpay.
 Just those 3 businesses increase the amount of market value created by Australian technology businesses by close to $200b.
 Those 3 businesses are worth more than almost the remaining entire technology sector in Australia and displays first hand the power law distribution in this industry.

 Since it was written private markets have also matured, the number of active VC funds managing over $100m in Australia was less than 5 – now there are dozens.
 And there is a much more robust private funding market as well as public markets.
 It used to be that to raise growth funding, there was nowhere to go.
 Now there are dozens of firms built around supporting that stage in the growth cycle.
 And many of the overseas US firms have started investing locally in Australia.
 Adding to that Super Funds and Family Offices are allocating money to VC as an asset class.
-This has resulted in for the first time many decades, VC is a profitable asset class with a positive rate of return in Australia again.
+This has resulted in for the first time in many decades, VC is a profitable asset class with a positive rate of return in Australia again.

-What’s also interesting is the total number of billionaires has increased to over 50 and many of the Australian technology wealth have followed a similar trajectory of IPOing when they were smaller as capital raising events.
+What’s also interesting is the total number of billionaires has increased to over 50 and much of the Australian technology wealth have followed a similar trajectory of IPOing when they were smaller as capital raising events.
 Making the essay conclusion still as applicable today as it was then.